tachyonicClock/portfolio-site/content/posts/DBus.md

    --method org.mpris.MediaPlayer2.Player.PlayPause
 ```

 You may have noticed something.
-Both spotify and VLC media player use the same interface and path.
+Both Spotify and VLC media players use the same interface and path.
 This is all part of standardization and makes is what helps make the D-Bus useful.
 It would be impossible to do anything if every media player had to be interacted with in a different way.

 [If you want here is the specification](https://specifications.freedesktop.org/mpris-spec/latest/)